ORNL/cpp-proposals-pub/D1673/blas_interface.md

    arguments, discourages capture as `auto` (which may result in unexpectedly dangling references).

-The functions have the following other advantages:
+The functions have the following other _advantages_:

 1. They reduce the number of linear algebra function arguments.

-2. They only create read-only views.
-This avoids potential confusion with what it means to write to, e.g., a "scaled object" (does it multiply the input, ignore it, or divide by it?).

-3. They simplify native C++ implementations, especially for BLAS 1 and BLAS 2 functions that do not need complicated optimizations in order to get reasonable performance.
+2. They simplify native C++ implementations, especially for BLAS 1 and BLAS 2 functions that do not need complicated optimizations in order to get reasonable performance.

-However, the functions have the following disadvantages:
+However, the functions have the following _disadvantages_:

 1. They would be the first instance of required expression templates in the C++ Standard Library.  (`valarray` in **[valarray.syn]** permits but does not require expression templates.)

-2. When applied to an `mdarray`, the functions could introduce dangling references.
+2. When applied to a `basic_mdarray`, the functions could introduce dangling references.
 Compare to `gslice_array` for `valarray`.

-3. When applied to an `mdarray`, the functions turn the `mdarray` into an `mdspan`.
-This could introduce (modest) overhead for very small vectors or matrices.
+3. If users can "tag" a matrix with a scaling factor or the transpose property, why can't they "tag" the matrix with other properties, like symmetry?
+That suggests a design in which function parameters are generic "things," convertible to `basic_mdspan` or `basic_mdarray`, with properties (in the sense of [P0939R0](wg21.link/p0939r0)) that the function can query.

 Here are the options:

-1. Keep "view" functions.
+1. Keep existing "view" functions.

+2. Add a general property tagging mechanism, so users can tag a matrix with mathematical properties like "symmetric," "Hermitian," or "triangular."
+Use this mechanism to pass assumptions into functions, and eliminate `symmetric_*`, `hermitian_*`, and (in some cases) `triangular_*` versions of functions.

-2. Drop "view" functions.
-Retain tags and `constexpr` tag values; use them as function arguments to algorithms.
+3. Drop "view" functions.
+Specify scaling, transpose, and conjugation as function parameters.

-### `triangular_view` redefines `mdspan` "domain"; what to do?

-The `triangular_view` function returns an `basic_mdspan`.
-However, its "domain" -- the set of its valid index pairs `i,j` -- does not, in general, include all pairs in the Cartesian product of its extents.
-This differs from the definition of *domain* in [P0009](wg21.link/p0009).
-In what follows, we will call this an *incomplete domain*.

-It may help to compare this with sparse matrix data structures, especially the class of sparse matrix data structures that forbid "structure changes."
-The sparse matrix comes with a set of multi-indices -- the "populated elements" P -- that is a subset of the Cartesian product of extents E.  At all multi-indices in E but not in P, the matrix elements are zero.
-Users may read from them, but not write to them.

-We could design the unpacked layout `layout_blas_triangular` in the same way, by having its mapping and accessor return zero values for index pairs not in the triangle.
-The mapping would map index pairs not in the triangle to some flag value that the accessor would interpret as "return a read-only zero value."
-This would take extra machinery and overhead in the accessor (a different `reference_type` with a branch inside), but it's possible.
-Just like with `layout_blas_symmetric`, algorithms could avoid this overhead by extracting the "base layout" but respecting the triangular assumptions.

-The packed layouts do not have this issue.
-All index pairs in the Cartesian product of the extents map (nonuniquely) to a valid index in the codomain.
-For index pairs outside the triangle, the codomain index is wrong, but it's still valid.

-Here are options for addressing this issue.
-We order them by our decreasing preference.

-1. Add a new "incomplete" category of layout mapping policy to the categories in P0009.
-Forbid users of `layout_blas_triangular` (and possibly also `layout_blas_symmetric`) layouts from accessing index pairs outside the layout's triangle.
-The layouts will not remap forbidden indices.

-2. Add a new "incomplete" category of layout mapping policy to the categories in P0009.
-Make `layout_blas_triangular` return unwriteable zero (whatever that means) for index pairs outside the triangle.
-Algorithms may get the "base layout" to avoid index remapping and accessor overhead.

-3. Change the algorithms to take "triangle" and "diagonal storage" information as separate arguments.
-Do not redefine *domain*.

-We do not prefer (3), because (1) and (2) open the door to future expansion of matrix storage formats.
+_Our preference_: Option 1 (retain existing "view" functions).

+Option 2 is interesting but would add a lot of complication.
+Would we let users customize properties?
+Algorithms could never be made generic on arbitrary mathematical properties of matrices.
+This is also closer to the high-level interface -- "Matlab in C++" -- that is _not_ our target for this proposal.
+In addition, Option 2 would generalize well beyond what the BLAS does.
+For example, the BLAS' `xSYMM` (symmetric matrix-matrix multiply) only specifies that one of the input matrices is symmetric.

+We would prefer Option 3 over Option 2.

 ### Combine functions that differ only by rank of arguments?